Ario124/simon-game/README.md

 These test are tested and approved by me.
 The game works well and is responsive.
 I have tested the game on my mobile device SGS8 and my Laptop (Windows 10)

+#### Test through linter

+* I have tested the javascript code using [JSHint](https://jshint.com/)

+As recommended in the pre-submission checklist, I have used JSHint to test my javascript.
+The code passed without major problems.

+There were some unnecessary warnings: "'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz)."
+This was fixed by going in to the "CONFIGURE" option and under "Assume" check both "New JavaScript features (ES6)" and "Mozilla JavaScript extensions"

 #### Jasmine

+I have learned the basics of jasmine to automate testing.
+Few tests were made to ensure the code runs as planned.

 #### Problems to be solved